Fundraising

 Plan for Each Individual Donor.

 These updated projections can then be used to adjust programming and budgeting accordingly.
-As Doug Schneider wrote at the height of the COVID pandemic, cash flow changes are difficult to predict, but having the right tools in place makes your adjustments both easier and more accurate.
-These tools further enable your organization to make decisions more responsibly, simply as a result of having the ability to make informed judgements about fluctuations in contributions revenue.
+Cash flow changes are difficult to predict, but having the right tools in place makes your adjustments both easier and more accurate.
+These tools further enable your organization to make decisions more responsibly, simply as a result of having the ability to make informed judgments about fluctuations in contributions revenue.

 Remember: Preparation Pays Off.